 Vilter equipment is tested for leaks at the factory.
-One the most important steps in putting a refrigeration system into operation is field testing for leaks.
+One the most important Steps in putting a refrigeration system into operation is field testing for leaks.
 This must be done to assure a tight system that will operate without any appreciable loss of refrigerant.
 To test for leaks, the system pressure must be built up.
-Test pressures for various refrigerants are listed in ANSI B9.1-1971 code brochure entitle "Safety Code for Mechanical Refrigeration".
+Test pressures must be determined in accordance with the piping code or ASHRAE 15.
 These pressures will usually suffice, however, it is advisable to check local codes as they may differ.
 Before testing may proceed, several things must be done.